kdhillon/Besiege/README.md

 New description (Chiefdom: Bloodlands):

-Warchief is a real-time strategy and conquest game for PC and Mac.
+Chieftain is a real-time strategy and conquest game for PC and Mac.
 Command a pre-Columbian army in a massive, procedurally generated world of rivaling tribes and empires.
 Lead your warriors into battle to destroy and capture your enemies.
-Make blood sacrifices to the gods to win their blessings.
+Make blood sacrifices to the gods to secure their blessings and powers.
 Explore new lands, and lead your tribe to dominate the continent.

 AI:
-Besiege's AI is fully-automated, meaning if left alone without player participation the world can run smoothly forever.
+Besiege's AI is fully-automated.
+If left alone without player participation the world can run smoothly forever.
 Rival factions will develop, kingdoms will fall and new ones will arise to take their place.